amnh-sciviz/ir-clouds/README.md

 You can get your username and password [here](https://ghrcdrive.nsstc.nasa.gov/drive/).

-Ensure the directories `-ddir` and `-fdir` have sufficient space.
-If you'd like to remove the data files after you are done processing a frame, add `-del 1` to the command.
+Data files are deleted after frame is finished processing by default.
+If you'd like to keep the (very large) data files after you are done processing a frame, add `-del 1` to the command.